anthonyjn08/HTML-CSS-Essentials-Portfolio-Project/README.md

 ## **Testing**

 I've tested the site using Chrome, Chrome Dev, Internet Explorer and Microsoft Edge.
 I have used the developer tools in Chrome, Chrome Dev and Edge to simulate various screen sizes and devices.
 I have also tested the site on the OnePlus 9 pro mobile device and Microsoft Surface Pro 7 tablet.
 The only difference I found when testing across the various browsers was Internet Explorer where some styling elements did not display as intended, such as font-sizes and heading underlining.
 Despite this, the website still functioned as normal and was responsive to different resolutions when the Internet Explorer window was resized.

+### **Validator Testing**

+**HTML**

+I used the W3C validator found at https://validator.w3.org/ to test my HTML code.
+I came across one warning and two errors all of which have now been resolved.

+* The warning was found in my Hero Image section.This was due to a lack of heading in the section.
+I had not yet chosen the heading I wanted to use with my Hero Image.
+I have now chosen and used a heading and this is no longer an issue.
+* The first error I found was on the Career Achievements page.
+This was caused by the iframe element from the embedded Youtube videos being coded as child elements of an unorganised list.
+This was an error on my part as the iframe elements were meant to be included as part of the relevant li element for the list.
+Once this was done, the error was resolved
+* The second error I encountered was also on the Career Achievments page.
+The embedded code for Youtube videos included the frameborder attribute which is now obsolete and css should be used for this instead.
+I have removed the frameborder attribute from the html code and added the relevant code to the css styling, this resolved the issue.

+### **Validator Testing**

+**HTML**

+I used the W3C validator found at https://validator.w3.org/ to test my HTML code.
+I came across one warning and two errors all of which have now been resolved.

+* The warning was found in my Hero Image section.This was due to a lack of heading in the section.
+I had not yet chosen the heading I wanted to use with my Hero Image.
+I have now chosen and used a heading and this is no longer an issue.
+* The first error I found was on the Career Achievements page.
+This was caused by the iframe element from the embedded Youtube videos being coded as child elements of an unorganised list.
+This was an error on my part as the iframe elements were meant to be included as part of the relevant li element for the list.
+Once this was done, the error was resolved
+* The second error I encountered was also on the Career Achievments page.
+The embedded code for Youtube videos included the frameborder attribute which is now obsolete and css should be used for this instead.
+I have removed the frameborder attribute from the html code and added the relevant code to the css styling, this resolved the issue.

+**CSS**

+For CSS testing I used the Jigsaw validator found at https://jigsaw.w3.org/css-validator.
+There were no errors found when passing the code through.